cloudflare/cloudflare-docs/content/network-error-logging/reference/index.md

 ## Cloudflare outage

-Cloudflare outages consist of issues within Cloudflare’s data-center fabric.
+Cloudflare outages consist of issues within Cloudflare's data-center fabric.

 These outages appear to customers as an increase in `tcp.timed_out`, `tcp.failed`, and `tcp.aborted` reports and will likely appear across multiple networks for a short period of time.